SECURITY/POLICE RESOURCES

 The Fort Worth Police Department has specific officers dedicated to serve East Lancaster Avenue and surrounding areas in specialty positions, as noted below:

-• 1800-2599 E Lancaster Avenue: Officer Rachel Bockman, 817-266-5923
+• 1800-2599 East Lancaster Avenue: Officer Rachel Bockman, 817-266-5923

-• 2600-6099 East Lancaster Avenue: Officer Brent Martinez, 817-944-7903
+• 2600-6099 East Lancaster Avenue: Officer Darrell Cleveland, 817-975-2290

-• 1800-2599 E Lancaster Avenue: Officer Victor Tapia, 817-994-5729
+• 1800-2599 East Lancaster Avenue: Officer Victor Tapia, 817-994-5729

-• 2600-3699 E Lancaster Avenue: Officer Wesley Burks, 817-988-1435
+• 2600-4199 East Lancaster Avenue: Officer Wesley Burks, 817-988-1435

-• 3700-4699 E Lancaster Avenue: Officer Zachary Board, 817-988-1019
+• 4200-6098 East Lancaster Avenue evens: Officer Zachery Board, 817-988-1019

 The Criminal Trespass Affidavit Program allows property owners/representatives and the Fort Worth Police Department to work together to reduce criminal activities on their property.
 The Fort Worth Police Department is authorized to remove or arrest persons found on the property provided a Criminal Trespass Affidavit is on file.
 To enroll in this program, click this document link and follow the steps listed within the document.